metagol/metagol/README.md

 Metagol is an inductive logic programming (ILP) system based on meta-interpretive learning.
-Please contact Andrew Cropper (andrew.cropper@gmail.com) with any questions / bugs.
+Please contact Andrew Cropper (andrew.cropper@cs.ox.ac.uk) with any questions / bugs.
 If you use Metagol for research, please use [this citation](https://raw.githubusercontent.com/metagol/metagol/master/metagol.bib) or cite the relevant paper.

 #### Using Metagol